Guidelines for paper preparation

 Much of our job as scientists consists of writing papers.
 I am not saying this because a strong publication list is good for our careers (though it definitely is).
 I am saying this because in my experience 90% of the real work on the project happens while "writing the paper".

 It is during paper preparation that technical results are checked and cross-checked and triple-checked, unveiling bugs and misconceptions.
+It is during paper preparation that all the calculations are laid out in the logical order and missing pieces are identified.
 It is during paper preparation that students are forced to assign physical significance to their results in that dreaded "Discussion" section.
 It is during paper preparation that students are forced to go back to the literature and understand the background and motivation for their projects in order to write the even more dreaded "Introduction" section.

 Beyond a certain point in the project there is almost no point in mulling over the results without a draft: only by writing and editing the discussion of your results can you gain further understanding of them.
 Writing gives you clarify of thought.
 This is why one of my colleagues says to his students: "I speak only pdf".